 The request for reassignment will be acted upon by the department's full-time faculty and continuing instructional academic staff.
+The requesting individual may want to speak about their request at the meeting and answer any questions, but should then leave the meeting in order to facilitate discussion and for the vote.
 It is expected that, when possible and within department guidelines, the department will honor reasonable requests for reassigned time.
 However, it may be necessary for the department to deny a request if: (1) the department member is needed to teach required courses and a suitable replacement cannot be hired or (2) the administration fails to adequately fund the cost of a replacement and the department is unwilling to assume the responsibilities of the individual requesting release.
 Even if the department denies a faculty or IAS member's request the dean, vice-chancellor or chancellor could approve the request and reassign a department member to other duties.
 Reassignments, if granted, may be for one semester or an academic year.
 Reassignments should be reviewed by the department annually.
 The department limits full-time reassignments to a maximum of two consecutive years.
 The department recommends that part-time reassignments usually be for no more than three years.